-In the Use stage only GWP-total and ODP show a small impact of 3-5% of the total.
-This impact comes mainly from the detergent used to spot clean the floor.
+In the Use stage only GWP-Biogenic and ODP show a small impact of 2-3% of the total.
+This impact comes mainly from the detergent used to spot clean the floor and the waste water treatment.

 Energy recovery from incineration and the respective energy substitution at the end of life results in a small credit for all of the impact categories in the End of Life stage.